Find out about breast calcifications, including what they are, how they're diagnosed and how they can be treated.

 Vacuum assisted excision biopsy

-This may mean that an operation under a general anaesthetic can be avoided.
+This may mean you can avoid having an operation under a general anaesthetic.

 Inserting a metal marker